ManuFerHi/SiDi-FPGA/Cores/Console/GENESIS/Readme.md

 **This core requires at least firmware version 20181013.**

 Copy the following files to the root of your SD card:
-  - Copy the latest rbf file (i.e. fpgagen_20181026.rbf) and rename it core.rbf (or load it from the Menu core)
+  - copy the latest rbf file (i.e. fpgagen_20181026.rbf) and rename it core.rbf (or load it from the Menu core)
-  - Copy your .bin/.md/.gen cartridge images to the SD card (preferably into a GENESIS subdirectory)
+  - copy your .bin/.md/.gen cartridge images to the SD card (preferably into a GENESIS subdirectory)

 ### SVP version

-The SVP (SEGA Virtua Processor) version in *only* for Virtua Racing.
+The SVP (SEGA Virtua Processor) version is *only* for Virtua Racing.
 It's also mandatory to enable the "CPU turbo" option and manually set the correct ROM region.

 ## Backup RAM support